icgc-argo/argo-docs/docs/data-access/daco/applying.md

 The `Collaborators` section is the only section that is optional to fill out, i.e. you do not need to request access for any Collaborators in order to apply.
 If you do have a team that requires access to ICGC Controlled Data, **they are required to be at the same primary affiliation (institution) as the Applicant.**

-You do not need to add the Applicant as a Collaborator, the Applicant will always receive controlled data access once an application is approved.
-You only need to add each Collaborator once, and it is required to provide a valid Google or G Suite email address for their data access.
+You do not need to add the Applicant as a Collaborator; the Applicant will always receive controlled data access once an application is approved.
+You only need to add each Collaborator once, and you are required to provide a valid Google or G Suite email address for their data access.

 When you have Collaborators listed on your application, you will see them listed within the Section C table.